 Outstanding views of the Abajo, Bears Ears, and Sleeping Ute Mountains.
 Enjoy the sunrise creeping over the Colorado horizon and watch as the sun sets over the Bears Ears National Monument in Utah.
-The Campground is located on 20 acres of private land on the outside edge of town.
-Anasazi Cultural sites are found on the private property and on the adjoining public land.
+The Campground is located on 20 acres of private land.
+Anasazi Cultural sites are found in the campground and on the adjoining public land.
 You will be sleeping steps away from an Indian ruin.
-The Five Kiva Pueblo and a Natural Bridge are within walking distance which is great for a morning or evening hike.
+The Five Kiva Pueblo and a Natural Bridge are within walking distance.

 The Campground is located at southwest edge of town.
 Use 692 CR 232, Blanding, Utah in you GPS device to find us.
 CR 232 is appropriately named Ruin Road.
 We are a dark sky, drydock campground and currently do not have bathroom facilities.
 Because of the Covid-19 virus we are only allowing campers who have their own closed in bathroom facilities.

 RV sites 1, 2, 7, 8, & 9 are 60 ft in length or more.
 Sites 3, 6 & 10 are 55 ft. or more.
 Site 5 is 43 ft. long.
 Site 4 is a tent site and is temporarily closed.
 The sites are wide and should be easy to back into.
 We have very good cell phone service.
 A Supermarket, Gas Stations, and Eating Establishments, Museums, Medical facilities, etc. are nearby.